riversdark/riversdark.github.io/content/post/lgts.md

 {{< figure src="/ox-hugo/6d446eaefb01e8a2badfa0db3207e0691a107868.png" >}}

 The introduction of the regression component makes the relationship between the hidden level \\(l\\) and the model outcome \\(y\\) less prominent.
 This implies that the current model has the **potential** to improve on the previous model, since the model now has more flexibility introduced by the R component.
-However, we should also be aware that if the regression part does not expalin the outcome very well, it can also potentially reduce the overall predictive power of the model, as it obscures the previously dominating relationship between the outcome and the hidden level.
+However, we should also be aware that if the regression part does not explain the outcome very well, it can also potentially reduce the overall predictive power of the model, as it obscures the previously dominating relationship between the outcome and the hidden level.

 Like before, now we chose one sample from the prior predictive samples and do parameter recovery.